OrchardComputerSolutions/prologue-theme/_sections/newbuilds/1intro.md

 showOn: [New Systems]
 ---

-Select or customise one of the below computers, or commission a build to your requirements or exact specification.
+**Select or customise** one of the below computers, **or commission a fully-custom build** to meet your requirements or exact specification.

 All systems are **built to order**, and come with **Windows 10 pre-installed** unless otherwise requested.